diegomezg/devops-trainee-program/14 - Getting started with Kubernetes/day1_activity_core-concepts.md

 10. Based on your experience....
     1. How would you like to implement the use of k8s in a real-life project?
     2. What kind of resources would you use?
-    3.  your implementation would be private or public...explain why
+    3. Would you make your implementation private or public?
+Explain why
     4.  what flavor is the best option for this?
     5.  what other tools do you need to achieve your imaplementation?
 ...